zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/first-child.md

 ## public HtmlNode FirstChild { get; }

 Gets the first child of the node.
-FirstChild is a member of **HtmlAgilityPack.HtmlNode**
+The FirstChild property is a member of **HtmlAgilityPack.HtmlNode**

 ### Example